 Most of us are consuming too much of the unhealthier, saturated fat (which comes mainly from animal products) in our diets.
-Saturated fat is the fat that raises our LDL (so called, bad cholesterol) levels increasing our risk of cardiovascular disease.
+Replacing saturated fat with unsaturated fat improves cholesterol levels, which can reduce the risk of heart disease.

-Healthy eating includes replacing unhealthier saturated fat found in foods such as full fat dairy and butter, with healthier polyunsaturated and monosaturated fats, found in margarine and oils and choosing reduced or no fat dairy.
+Healthy eating includes replacing unhealthier saturated fat found in foods such butter and lard, with healthier polyunsaturated and monounsaturated fats, found in oils like olive, canola, sunflower and margarine spreads.

-Replacing butter with margarine is an easy way to lower our intake of saturated fat and lower our risk of CVD.
+Replacing butter with margarine spreads is an easy way to lower our intake of saturated fat and instead include healthier fats to lower our risk of heart disease.
 Small amounts every day add up to large amounts over time.
 By switching butter for margarine on your morning toast and sandwiches at lunch, you are removing almost 3 kg of saturated fat from your diet in a year.

 Q. Can I still cook with butter?

-No. Many recipes will still work well if you substitute with margarine or oil.
-It’s a much healthier way to cook.
+Many recipes will still work well if you substitute with margarine or oil, and it’s a much healthier way to cook.
 Click here to find out about the best oils to use for different types of cooking.